Beta representations with minimal average digit: Results

+This incorporates both classes considered by Frougny and Solomyak~\cite{FS92} in their Theorem 2 (finite case) and Theorem 3 (infinite case).
+In both cases it was shown that elements of $MB$ are Pisot numbers, that is, algebraic integers greater than 1 for which all conjugates are of magnitude less than 1.
+The set $MB$ includes all integers $\beta\geq 2$, which is the only case in which $d^*_\beta(1)$ is monotonic.

+The most obvious approach to minimise the average digit is the greedy strategy, choosing digits as large as possible or equivalently choosing the transformation $a_1$ when possible.
+This gives the beta expansion of the initial point $u$ with $J=0$.

-We now recall the definition of $\bar{d}^{(\beta E)}$, Eq.~(\ref{e:dbarbE}).
-It does not matter whether we allow $j\geq 0$ or $j\in\mathbb{Z}$ as the single term $d_0$ does not affect the average.
+We now recall the definition of $\bar{d}^{(\beta E)}$,~(\ref{e:dbarbE}).
 Digit frequencies of beta expansions have been studied in Ref.~\cite{BCH16}.
 In particular, for Lebesgue almost every $\beta$, digit frequencies form a polytope with rational vertices, for which $\bar{d}^{(\beta E)}$ gives the largest average digit.
-A given polytope exists for a finite interval in $\beta$, thus $\bar{d}^{(\beta E)}$ is almost everywhere locally constant as a function of $\beta$, as illustrated in Fig.~\ref{f:dbar}.
+A given polytope exists for a finite interval in $\beta$, thus $\bar{d}^{(\beta E)}$ is almost everywhere locally constant as a function of $\beta$, as illustrated in Figure~\ref{f:dbar}.
+The Hausdorff dimension of sets where the average digit does not exist ($\liminf$ strictly less than $\limsup$) for beta expansions was considered in Ref.~\cite{LL16}.

-Beta expansions have the property that no sequence of digits (after $d_0$) can be greater lexicographically than $d_\beta(1)$.
-Thus it is (for almost all $\beta$) not difficult to calculate $\bar{d}^{(\beta E)}$.
-For example, for $\beta=e$ as above, $d_j<e$ so the maximum digit is 2.
+Beta expansions have the property that no sequence of digits (after $d_J$) can be greater lexicographically than $d_\beta(1)$~\cite{Parry60}.
+Thus it is (for almost all $\beta$) a finite (and short) process to calculate $\bar{d}^{(\beta E)}$.
+For example, for $\beta=e\approx 2.7183$, $d_j<e$ so the maximum digit is 2.
 Looking at $d_e(1)$, the sequence $22$ is disallowed, and the sequence $212$ is allowed but only followed by $111$, $102$, $021$ or other sequences with lower average.
 A repeating sequence of $211$ is allowed.
 So, $\bar{d}^{(\beta E)}=4/3$.